 as aphids in check in the garden.

+to zone 3.
 It does not like extremely humid climates, and most varieties

 don't do well past zone 8.
 It is not picky about soil and can withstand

 long periods of drought once established.
 It is picky about full or

 nearly full sun and about well-drained soil, though the soil does not have

 to be particularly rich.
 In fact, too rich a soil, too much watering, or

 too much shade will cause the plant to be less sturdy overall.

 for another show in the fall.